 I recently updated my Guided Reading Binder and wanted (and desperately needed) a new guided reading form to keep more organized and teacher-friendly reading notes.
 I found that keeping individual papers for each student on each book was too tedious and took up too much paper/time.

 To help, I made a new guided reading template which I have been using to take daily guided reading notes on individual students as a group.
 These notes are on the same page as the entire guided reading group.
 This enables me to use ONE page per week per group.
 The best part though is no more shuffling through papers trying to find the right student’s paper.
-Or keeping my bulky student data binder at on my guided reading table at all times.
+Another bonus is I don’t have to keep my bulky student data binder on my guided reading table at all times.
 I still keep a larger guided reading binder with tabs for each student for running records, but it just wasn’t practical for me to use this on a daily basis at my table.

 Using the Guided Reading Notes Form